vechain/token-registry/README.md

 # VeChain Token-registry - Submit Form

-Token-registry is a place where you can request the tokens list which is submitted.
-The list includes the token name, symbol, description, image and contract address in Mainnet or Testnet.
+Token-registry is a platform where you can submit the token.
+Token-registry will provide a list to application includes the token name, symbol, description, image and contract address in Mainnet or Testnet.
 If you wish your token on the list, you can create a pull request to submit token.

 ## Requirements
 1. Make sure the contract address is correct (main/test)
-1. Token image is required
+2. Token image is required
-1. Folder name must be the same as the contract address
+3. Folder name must be the same as the contract address
-1. Clear and simple description
+4. Clear and simple description
-1. Comply with directory & contents rules
+5. Comply with directory & contents rules

 ## Getting Ready for Submission
 ### Fork Token-registry